PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

 - Eucludean - Youtube TODO, Website TODO
 - Vox the game

 Most game engines' rendering systems don't support 3D picture (voxel) formats.
-So we will be using many triangles put together to represent the voxels.
+So we will be using many triangles put together to represent the voxels (aka Cubes).
 When we hold many triangles together this is often called a "Mesh".
-We will be learning about meshes in this lecture.
+We will be learning about meshes in this lecture, and using them to make a single cube.

 By the end of the lecture, you will have made this.